Colin Powell: 2003 U.S. invasion of Iraq

 Powell came under fire for his role in building the case for the 2003 invasion of Iraq.
 A 2004 report by the Iraq Survey Group concluded that the evidence that Powell offered to support the allegation that the Iraqi government possessed weapons of mass destruction (WMDs) was inaccurate.
+As early as 2000 on the day Powell was nominated to be Secretary of State he told the press "Saddam is sitting on a failed regime that is not going to be around in a few years time".

-In a press statement on February 24, 2001, Powell had said that sanctions against Iraq had prevented the development of any weapons of mass destruction by Saddam Hussein.
+In a press statement on 24 February 2001, Powell had said that sanctions against Iraq had prevented the development of any weapons of mass destruction by Saddam Hussein.
 Powell favored involving the international community in the invasion, as opposed to a unilateral approach.

 Powell's chief role was to garner international support for a multi-national coalition to mount the invasion.
-To this end, Powell addressed a plenary session of the United Nations Security Council on February 5, 2003, to argue in favor of military action.
-Citing numerous anonymous Iraqi defectors, Powell asserted that "there can be no doubt that Saddam Hussein has biological weapons and the capability to rapidly produce more, many more."
+To this end, Powell addressed a plenary session of the United Nations Security Council on 5 February 2003, to argue in favor of military action.
+Citing numerous anonymous Iraqi defectors, Powell asserted that "there can be no doubt that Saddam Hussein has biological weapons and the capability to rapidly produce more, many more".
 Powell also stated that there was "no doubt in my mind" that Saddam was working to obtain key components to produce nuclear weapons.
 Powell stated that he gave his speech to the UN on "four days' notice".